javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 - `headers` -- an object with request headers (not any header is allowed),
 - `body` -- `string`, `FormData`, `BufferSource`, `Blob` or `UrlSearchParams` object to send.

-In the next chapters we'll see more options and use cases.
+In the next chapters we'll see more options and use cases of `fetch`.